supabase/pg_net/README.md

 When any of the three request functions (`http_get`, `http_post`, `http_delete`) are invoked, they create an entry in the `net.http_request_queue` table.

-The extension employs C's [libCurl](https://curl.se/libcurl/c/) library within a PostgreSQL [background worker](https://www.postgresql.org/docs/current/bgworker.html) to manage HTTP requests.
-This background worker regularly checks the `http_request_queue` table and executes the requests it finds there.

 Once a response is received, it gets stored in the `_http_response` table.
 By monitoring this table, you can keep track of response statuses and messages.

+> [!IMPORTANT]
+> Inserting directly into the `net.http_request_queue` won't cause the worker to process requests, you must use the request functions.
+> We do it this way to avoid polling the `net.http_request_queue` table, which would pollute `pg_stat_statements` and cause unnecesssary activity from the worker.

+The extension employs C's [libcurl](https://curl.se/libcurl/c/) library within a PostgreSQL [background worker](https://www.postgresql.org/docs/current/bgworker.html) to manage HTTP requests.
+This background worker sleeps until it receives a signal from the request functions, which awakes it and prompts it to read the `net.http_request_queue` table and execute the requests on it.

 ---

 # Installation

-## Enabling the Extension with Supabase

-You can activate the `pg_net` extension via Supabase's dashboard by following these steps:

-1. Navigate to the 'Database' page.
-2. Select 'Extensions' from the sidebar.
-3. Search for "pg_net" and enable the extension.

-## Local Setup

-### Configuring Your Device/Server

 Clone this repo and run